DataBooth/duckdb-utils/docs/python-api.rst

     print(db.execute('select rev("hello")').fetchone()[0])

-Python 3.8 added the ability to register `deterministic SQLite functions <https://sqlite.org/deterministic.html>`__, allowing you to indicate that a function will return the exact same result for any given inputs and hence allowing SQLite to apply some performance optimizations.
+Python 3.8 added the ability to register `deterministic DuckDB functions <https://sqlite.org/deterministic.html>`__, allowing you to indicate that a function will return the exact same result for any given inputs and hence allowing DuckDB to apply some performance optimizations.
 You can mark a function as deterministic using ``deterministic=True``, like this:

 .. code-block:: python